suhr/papers/calg.md

-# Comma is a Product: the Algebra of Concatenative Programming
+Title: Comma is a Product: the Algebra of Concatenative Programming

 Functional programmins is universaly understood as *applicative* programming: an extension of the lambda calculus, based on application and variable binding.
 But this not the only way.
 There's an alternative approach in functional programming, named *concatenative programing*, which is based on the function composition and a set of basic combinators.